Gonzaga, UCLA, Kansas top AP Top 25; Michigan up to No. 4 - NewsBreak

 Gonzaga, UCLA and Kansas held the top three spots in The Associated Press’ first Top 25 rankings of the regular season while Michigan climbed two spots to No. 4.

-The Bulldogs received 55 first-place votes from a 61-person media panel in the poll released Monday after a win over Texas.
+The Bulldogs received 55 first-place votes from a 61-person media panel released Monday after a win over Texas.
 The No. 2 Bruins had six first-place votes after beating Villanova and the Jayhawks were third following a win over Michigan State.

 Villanova dropped a spot to No. 5.
 Purdue, Duke, Texas, reigning national champion Baylor and Illinois rounded out the top 10.